Affiliate links on Android Authority may earn us a commission. Learn more.

-Fast charging is a must-have feature in today’s phones.
+Fast charging has become a must-have feature in today’s phones.
 It keeps our batteries topped up throughout a busy day and has us back in action in mere minutes.
-However, there are a variety of different standards from different companies, and charging speed is so often dependent on cables and chargers.
+However, there are a variety of different standards from different companies, and speed is often dependent on individual cables and charging adapters.
 It can all get a bit confusing, so we’re here to make sense of it.

-If you’re brand new to the idea of fast charging, the idea is to provide more power to the battery via a USB port than the connector’s rather pitiful 2.5W of power.
+If you’re brand new to the idea of fast charging, the idea is to provide more power to the battery via a USB port than the connector’s rather pitiful default 2.5W of power.
 If you’ve ever wondered why a USB port is taking several hours to charge your smartphone, this is why.
 Without fast charging capabilities, old USB-A ports can be painfully slow.
-USB-C ports can be faster by default — up to 15W faster — but there are no guarantees.
+USB Type-C ports can be faster — up to 15W faster — but there are no guarantees.

-Today’s fast charging smartphones range anywhere between 18W to 65W worth of power, with charge times ranging from 30 minutes to just over an hour.
-There are even 120W super-fast charging phones on the market, although these definitely aren’t the norm.
+Today’s fast charging smartphones range anywhere between 18W to 120W worth of power, with charge times ranging from 20 minutes to just over an hour.
+There are even 240W super-fast charging phones on the market, although these definitely aren’t the norm.
 Fast charging isn’t just reserved for wired charging these days.
 Wireless charging is also getting in on the game.